minprog/programmeren-1/problems/cs50/population/index.md

 To try another example, if we were to start with `n = 1000` llamas, at the end of the year, we would have `1000 / 3 = 333.33` new llamas.
 We can't have a decimal portion of a llama, though, so we'll truncate the decimal to get `333` new llamas born. `1000 / 4 = 250` llamas will pass away, so we'll end up with a total of `1000 + 333 - 250 = 1083` llamas at the end of the year.

-## Getting Started
+## Getting started

-Copy the "distribution code" (i.e., starter code) from [cdn.cs50.net/2020/fall/labs/1/population.c](https://cdn.cs50.net/2020/fall/labs/1/population.c) into a new file in your IDE called `population.c`.
+Copy the "distribution code" (i.e., starter code) from [https://github.com/minprog/cs50x/raw/2020/population/population.c](https://github.com/minprog/cs50x/raw/2020/population/population.c) into a new file in your IDE called `population.c`.

-## Implementation Details
+## Implementation details

 Complete the implementation of `population.c`, such that it calculates the number of years required for the population to grow from the start size to the end size.